mdvorak340/ellipsi/README.md

 > [!NOTE]
 >
-> Typically, it is expected for you to use JSON to append attritubes instead of
+> You can also use JSON to append attritubes instead of the `attr`
-> the `attr` function.
+> function.
 >
 > ```js
 > // Ellipsi code (with JSON attributes):